TongZhangzt/cordova-plugin-native-ringtones/README.md

 ## Usage
 The plugin creates the object `cordova.plugins.NativeRingtones` and is accessible after the *deviceready* event has been fired.

 You can call the function getRingtone to get the ringtone list.
-There are three parameters for this function:
+There are two/three parameters for this function:
-1. successCallback function: The cordova plugin will pass the ringtone list by the `success` object in this function.
+1. successCallback function: The cordova plugin will pass the ringtone list by the `success` object and the ringtone list is put in an array, each object in this array represent a ringtone (with name, url and category).
 2. errorCallback function: The function that will be called if the getRingtone failed.
-3. An string value to indicate the ringtone type.
+3. (just for Android) An string value to indicate the ringtone type.
 There are three kinds of ringtones for `Android`: 'notification', 'alarm', 'ringtone'.
 The default value is *'notification'*.

 ```js
 document.addEventListener('deviceready', function () {